Digital marketing for SAAS – a short guide for 2021

 These are our top three categories, and most of the posts inside those categories we consider our pillar content.
 For example, we conducted research on four-letter dot-com domain names that was a huge success, where Slate and Reddit sent us 30,000 visitors in a single day, and kept sending thousands of visitors over next few years.
 At one point I got the idea of compiling and finding the biggest domain expiration flops that have happened.
 I found several of them, but I decided on a “Top 5” format, and pushed others into notable mentions.
 That post had 5500 hits in the first week after it went viral on Twitter, and over 14,000 hits since it was published.
 Our two infographics (top 1000 domains and top 1000 .me domains) weren’t that successful, but they did attract thousands of visitors to our website, and gave us visibility in the industry, especially after notable industry websites like TheDomains shared them.
 Interviews, on the other hand, are my favorite, and although I don’t do them as much as I used to, they are definitely a great form of creating great pillar content and it helps you reach the rockstars of your industry.
 We had barely started our company and I was able to reach out to some of the most influential and successful experts in the domain industry.
 I was able to interview Paul Stahura who founded domain name registrar eNom in his garage and NameJet, a leading domain name auction platform.
 He is now actively involved in the Not-Com revolution with his company Donuts, handling more than 300 domain extensions.
 That is not a typo; those are 300 top-level domains.
 I’ve interviewed world-class domain investors like Rick Schwartz, Rob Grant, Mike Mann and Frank Schilling, another behemoth in the Not-Com revolution with 30 domain extensions and counting at Uniregistry.

 You also don’t have to do a full-blown interview for a blog post!
-You could ask several experts in your industry the same question, and then post their answers.
+You could ask several experts in your industry the same question and then post their answers.
 That way, you will provide tremendous value to your readers, it won’t take much time, and you’ll have a better chance of getting a comment from that high-profile person within your industry.
-I did that at the beginning of 2016, and was able to compile amazing advice from domain industry leaders.
+I did that at the start of 2016 and was able to compile amazing advice from domain industry leaders.
 Another potential advantage of doing this is the possibility of one of those experts sharing that post on their social media profile.
 That’s a huge boost for your brand and can potentially mean thousands of people flocking to your website.
-I’ve also interviewed startup founders like Mitch Wainer from Digital Ocean, Marko Kovac from Repsly, Tomislav Bilic from Inchoo and Joel Gascoigne from Buffer.
-And, I’ve interviewed Isaac Saldana from Sendgrid and Bart Lorang from FullContact, but those were published in my ebook.
+I’ve also interviewed startup founders like Mitch Wainer from Digital Ocean, Marko Kovac from Repsly, Tomislav Bilic from Inchoo, and Joel Gascoigne from Buffer.
+And, I’ve interviewed Isaac Saldana from Sendgrid and Bart Lorang from FullContact.

 Don’t get me wrong – each time we did any of these revolutionary types of posts called pillar content, I had to send a hundred emails and messages, and ask for social media shares.
 More on that a little later.
 When I send those, many don’t even reply, some reply but don’t do anything, and a few people give positive responses and help.
 That’s just the way it is with digital marketing for SAAS.